 How to Adopt Domestically

 One option is to adopt from within your own country and this is considered a domestic adoption.
 Prospective parents can utilize an adoption agency or employ an adoption attorney, both of which will help walk you through the process.
-The cost and time for completion varies, but do expect to pay anywhere from $8,000 to $40,000.
-This money is used to pay for the trainings, support, home study, legal fees and documents, pre- and post-placement services, as well as the agency employees’ salaries.
-There are a number of ways to lower your final out of pocket expect, which will be covered in another section.
-Once you have decided who you will work with, there will be a number of interviews, screenings, and paperwork.
+The cost and time for completion vary but do expect to pay anywhere from $8,000 to $40,000.
+This money is used to pay for the training, support, home study, legal fees and documents, pre-and post-placement services, as well as the agency employees’ salaries.
+There are several ways to lower your final out-of-pocket expect, which will be covered in another section.
+Once you have decided who you will work with, there will be several interviews, screenings, and paperwork.
 A home study must be completed before a child can be placed with you.
-This home study will occur over several visits and is when a social worker comes to your home, and through collection of medical, employment, and criminal background checks, interviews with all members of your family and some close friends, evaluates your home for safety concerns, and will determine whether your home is suitable to have a child placed with you.
+This home study will occur over several visits and is when a social worker comes to your home, and through a collection of medical, employment, and criminal background checks, interviews with all members of your family and some close friends, evaluates your home for safety concerns and will determine whether your home is suitable to have a child placed with you.
 Many people cringe at the thought of having such an invasive exploration of their lives, but bear in mind, this is for the best interests of the child and inevitably for your future family.
 This home study component is integral in nearly every adoption scenario, so embrace it as a small step towards your forever family.

 How to Adopt through the Foster Care System